dwt98/dr55sync/README.md

 * Power is provided from DR-55.

 * The board is connected to DR-55 with 10 core flat cable.
 Board side of the cable is connector.
 DR-55 side of cable should be soldered to the DR-55 main board directory.
 No additional parts or special modification is required in DR-55 side.
+Please refer *Connection Guide* in the repository for detail.

 * Switch 1 of the DIP SW is a program switch of Arduino.
 Switch 2 - 4 can be used any setting.